MechSE MakerWorks Club

 Education Director: Lilian Abbed (labbe2@illinois.edu)

 Hi!
-My name is Lilian Abbed, and I am a junior studying mechanical engineering.
-I am pursuing two minors, one in the sustainability, energy and the environment (SEE) fellows program and the other in the Hoeft Technology and Management (T&M) program.
-Outside of MakerWorks, I am involved in the American Society of Mechanical Engineers as the sustainability director.
-Professionally, I have interned at Caterpillar as a parallel co-op engineer for the past two summers.
-At Caterpillar I've been in rotations on the large structures design team, and electrical integration team.
+My name is Lilian Abbed, and I am a senior studying mechanical engineering with a minor in Hoeft T&M. Previously, I was the Sustainability Director for the American Society of Mechanical Engineers.
+Professionally, I have interned at Caterpillar as a parallel co-op engineer for the past three summers.
+At Caterpillar I've been in rotations on the large structures design team, electrical integration team, and hydraulic installation team.
 I'm looking forward to meeting you all!

 Communications Director: Katie Zobus (kzobus2@illinois.edu)

 Hi everyone, my name is Katie Zobus!
-I’m a junior in Bioengineering and Chemistry, and I'm also pursuing a minor in Computer Science.
-On campus, I'm actively involved in the Biomedical Engineering Journal Club.
-I’m also apart of the Tissue Engineering & Development Lab in the Bioengineering department.
-This past summer, I spent time at the University of Michigan evaluating a strategy to provide a neural stem cell transplant in the spinal cord protection to prevent immune rejection.
-My newest hobby includes “silk” (or artificial) flower arrangements!
+I’m a senior in Bioengineering and Chemistry, and I'm also pursuing a minor in Computer Science.
+On campus, I'm also involved in the Biomedical Engineering Journal Club and the Tissue Engineering & Development Lab in the Bioengineering department.
+I have spent my past few summers at the University of Michigan and University of Miami performing research.
+If you're interested in collaborating with MakerWorks or want to talk about research, feel free to reach out!

 Business Director: Josrich Viernes (jviernes2@illinois.edu)

-Hello, my name is Josrich Viernes, and I’m a sophomore in Systems Engineering and Design.
+Hello, my name is Josrich Viernes, and I’m a junior in Systems Engineering and Design.
 Outside of being Business Director for Makerworks, I’m involved in the Social Gaming Club, IISE and a few other clubs.
-I’m also a Learning Assistant for PHYS100 and PHYS211.
 My favorite part of the Makerworks Club is being able to see all the projects other students work on in the studio!
 If you see me around, feel free to say hi!

-• $50 semesterly credit to purchase 3D prints, material, and hardware
+- $50 semesterly credit to purchase 3D prints, resin, material, and hardware

 All who have an interest in making, understanding how things are made, and how to maintain and troubleshoot our machines may join the club!
 There are no major restrictions or dues to join, but you must be enrolled as an undergraduate student at UIUC.
 We are unable to support graduate students as volunteers in the studio at this time, but they are welcome to use the studio.
 All experience levels are welcome; MakerWorks will teach you everything you need to know!